This blog may contain affiliate links. Read our disclosure policy for more info.

-Getsimani is definitely the party area of the old town in Cartagena and sits just outside the walled part of the city.
+Getsimani is definitely the party area of the old town of Cartagena and sits just outside the walled part of the city.
 However, this area is a really cool place to explore and the streets here have their own unique, but crazy charm.

-Also, be sure to wander around and check out al the impressive street art.
+Also, be sure to wander around and check out all the impressive street art.
 This can be found around Getsimani with 20 new murals added to the walls in 2020!
 You can join this street art tour or just wander around yourself.